mtoohey31/scriptable/README.md

-**Security Note:** If you plan on using this script, please be aware that the themes files in the Blink Themes repository are `.js` files and the `.hexTheme()` method works by downloading the content of the `${theme}.js` file, prepending a few lines to the start that define a function that pretends to be Blink's `t.prefs_.set()` function.
+**Security Note:** If you plan on using this script, please be aware that the themes files in the Blink Themes repository are `.js` files and the `.hexTheme()` method works by downloading the content of the `${theme}.js` file, and prepending a few lines to the start that define a function that pretends to be Blink's `t.prefs_.set()` function.
 This function then adds any values that are passed to `t.prefs_.set()` to `module.exports`.
 This means that it is running all the code in the `${theme}.js` file, so to be safe, you should make sure that